metabase/metabase/docs/questions/query-builder/expressions-list.md

   case(contains([Title], 'Wallet'), true, false)
   ```

-- Metabase currently does not support using question marks `?` in custom expression names.

 ### Database limitations

 Limitations are noted for each aggregation and function above, and here there are in summary: